-I was lucky to meet Rena on a panel with Adam Welcome so I added a selfie of Rena and Adam.
-I loved her passion for teaching and learning so I just had to have a conversation with her.
+I was lucky to meet Rena on a panel with Adam Welcome and loved her passion for teaching and learning.
+So I just had to have a conversation with her.
+I was also able to enjoy time with her at the ISTE Conference so she took a selfie.
 Below are a few excerpts from the podcast along with some great pictures and resources from Rena:

 About you and your family

 I met my husband in the summer 25 years ago and we’ve been married for 23 years.
 My husband is Jason Hawkins and is a Psychotherapist at Truman Medical Center in Kansas City.
 We have 3 children.
 Our oldest, Serena, 19, just finished her freshman year at Northwestern and wants to be a music teacher.
 Harley is 16 and is a true outdoorsman.
 He loves football, hunt, and fish.
 Elaine, 15, will be a freshman next year in high school and loves to sing and loves drama.

 I always wanted to be a teacher and was a teacher for eleven years.
 I taught first, second, and fifth grades.
 I moved back and forth between Missouri and Florida three times in my life, twice as a child and once as an adult.
 My teaching experience spanned from areas in Missouri to Florida and back.
 After teaching, I moved into an instructional coach role for six years and one year as the K-12 ELA curriculum coordinator.
 Following that, I went into administration and was the assistant principal in Smithville for 2 years before taking over the Maple Elementary (K-2) as lead principal 2 years ago where there were 500 K-2 students.

 Transitioning to Maple Elementary PreK-6